alessandrolandi/alessandrolandi.github.io/index.md

 <img src="assets/img/910Auton.gif" width="100%">

-I founded a VRC team that competed during Turning Point, a game in which the objective was to build a robot capable of targetting flags, manipulating caps, and navigating field obstacles.
-In order to accomplish these goals efficiently, my team and I designed and built a robot that featured a single flywheel and a roller intake/scraper combo.
+I founded a VRC team that competed in Turning Point, a robotics competition where teams designed and built robots to target flags, manipulate caps, and navigate field obstacles.
+To tackle these challenges efficiently, my team and I designed and built a robot featuring a single flywheel (that could target flags from any point in the field) and a roller intake/scraper combo (that could both intake balls and manipulate caps).

 Each match consisted of two periods: an autonomous period during which each team executed a set of programmed instructions to score as many points as possible, and a driver control period.